RetroAchievements/docs/docs/guidelines/users/global-leaderboard-and-achievement-hunting-rules.md

 Even in hardcore mode fast-forward is allowed, as a modern convenience.
 It's ~~almost~~ a consensus that fast-forward offers no risk to the fairplay and then it's available for everyone to use it.

-**NOTE**: in _softcore_ mode savestates, rewind and slow motion are also allowed, but expect to have some issues.
+**NOTE**: in _casual_ mode savestates, rewind and slow motion are also allowed, but expect to have some issues.
 Read in [this link Why you shouldn't use the load state feature](/orphaned/load-state-feature).

 ### 2. _When explicitly said in achievement's description_, in-game cheat codes/modes and in-game debug tools are allowed. {#allowed-2}